Mourne Mountains Brewery

-The brewery takes its name from the nearby Mourne Mountains, but that’s not the only connection.
-All of its beers are produced using fresh water from the Spelga Dam, located at the heart of the mountains, and as Master Brewer Tom Ray says, it is “beautifully soft, and perfect for brewing.”
+The Brewery takes its name from the nearby Mourne Mountains, but that’s not the only connection.
+All of its beers are produced using fresh water from the Spelga Dam, located at the heart of the mountains, and as Head Brewer Tom Ray says it is “beautifully soft, and perfect for brewing.”

 What They Do

 Mourne Mountains Brewery produces a range of award-winning beers in small batches, packaged into bottle, can, keg and cask.
 All the beers are brewed and packaged in the brewery, meaning they have total control over the quality of the product.The following “core” beers are available year-round: Blond Kolsch-style 4.2% ABV – a light, easy drinking German-style beer, winner of bronze medal at Alltech Dublin Craft Beer Cup 2018 Mourne Mist Pilsner 4.5%abv – a crisp Bohemian-style lager, winner of two gold stars at the Great Taste Awards 2017 East Coast IPA 5.5%abv – an old-school American IPA with big hop flavour, winner of two gold stars at the Great Taste Awards 2017They also produce seasonal beers which are available for a limited time and often reflect the time of year.
 These include a strong Double IPA, “The Wall”; barrel aged stouts; aromatic dry-hopped ales such as “Ott” IPA and “Stook” Oatmeal Rye Pale Ale.